+General Advice

-General Advice The key to success in the Sixth Form is studying the right courses at the right level.
+The key to success in the Sixth Form is studying the right courses at the right level.

 At Walthamstow Academy Sixth Form students take the first steps towards a successful career, as they begin life as young adults.

 When considering Post 16 courses, it is important for students to take into account their future intended career pathway.
 As most students seek to continue into higher education it is important to consider university course entry requirements when choosing Advanced Levels or vocational courses.

-In addition to the academic entry criteria for Walthamstow Academy Sixth Form, a good record of behaviour, attitude to learning, punctuality and minimum 95% attendance is also expected.
+In addition to the academic entry criteria for Walthamstow Academy Sixth Form, a good record of behavior, attitude to learning, punctuality and minimum 95% attendance is also expected.

 The Best in Everyone

 Our motto is 'the best in everyone' and we set high standards with clear expectations.
 We focus on ambition, underpinned by excellent teaching and learning.
 Staff, students and parents work together and uphold the same high standards to ensure that 'the best in everyone' means:

-...best lesson, best day, best year, best future...

 Student Welfare

 The Academy is committed to providing a supportive and caring learning environment that fosters academic success, where sixth form students can enjoy their time and study.

 We have a team of professional staff dedicated to assisting with student welfare matters.

 The Academy Day 08:30 - Form Time/Assembly 09:00 - Lesson 1 10:00 - Breaktime 10:20 - Lesson 2 11:20 - Lesson 3 12:20 - Lunchtime 13:10 - Lesson 4 14:10 - Lesson 5 15:10 - End of Day

-AMBITION

-DETERMINATION

-RESPECT

-4

-AMBITION

-DETERMINATION

-RESPECT

-5

 Sixth Form Leadership Team

-Lashanna Hamilton Head of Sixth Form
+Amrita Bains Assistant Principal

-Emma Brady Deputy Head of Sixth Form
+Emma Brady Deputy Head of Sixth